OHDSI/PhenotypeChangesInVocabUpdate/README.md

 This tab shows included concepts that changed their domain, so the different event table should be used.

-In the example below “2108163|Therapeutic apheresis; for plasma pheresis” concept changed its domain from **Procedure **to **Measurement, **so the concept set “Treatment or investigation for TMA” needs to be used with Measurement table as well to include the “2108163|Therapeutic apheresis; for plasma pheresis” events.
+- In the example below “2108163|Therapeutic apheresis; for plasma pheresis” concept changed its domain from **Procedure** to **Measurement**, so the concept set “Treatment or investigation for TMA” needs to be used with Measurement table as well to include the “2108163|Therapeutic apheresis; for plasma pheresis” events.

 <table>